-A native culture thousands of years in the making, pioneering exploration and dramatic landscapes, this is Chilean Patagonia.
-Generally more mountainous than its Argentinian neighbor, this region is characterized by unforgiving gorges, deep mountain lakes and the southerly ends of life on land itself.
+A wild land down the end of the world, ornate with mirror-glass lagoons, breathtaking glaciers and signature mountains, this is Chilean Patagonia.
+Generally more mountainous than its Argentinian neighbor, this region is characterized by unique plant species, abundant animal life, and the southerly ends of life on land itself.

 Torres del Paine National Park is teeming with native plant species and perfectly well-adapted animal life: over 100 bird species, 30 different mammals, reptiles and infinite varieties of insect.
 Some of the better-known residents include Condors, Rheas, Pumas, Guanacos, Huemul deer, Patagonian Grey Foxes, Hawks and Eagles, Lizards, Flamingos and Frogs, among many more.